PASSERIMORPHAE

 Falconidae: Falcons, Caracaras Leach, 1820

-The papers by Griffiths (1999) and Griffiths et al. (2004) do a good job of laying out the basic taxonomy of the Falconidae.
-Fuchs et al. (2011b) examined the forest-falcon clade (Herpetotherinae), while Fuchs et al. (2012a) studied the caracaras (Caracarinae).
+Previously, I'd used the papers by Griffiths (1999) and Griffiths et al. (2004) for the basic taxonomy of the Falconidae.
+This had been supplemented by Fuchs et al. (2011b) for the forest-falcon clade (Herpetotherinae), and Fuchs et al. (2012a) for the caracaras (Caracarinae).
 Many of the caracaras are closely related, and it would not be unreasonable to merge Ibycter, Milvago, and Phalcoboenus into Daptrius.

 The African kestrel clade was studied by Groombridge et al. (2002).
 Based on their work, Rock Kestrel must be split from Eurasian Kestrel because the Australian Kestrel is split.
 The Hierofalco complex was examined in detail by Wink et al. (2004a).
 In spite of sampling many individuals, they were unable to produce a clean phylogeny.
 Although this may mean some of the these species should be lumped, they believe the confused situation is due to ancient hybridization.
 Further analysis is required to sort out the Hierofalco complex.
-The order of Falco itself is primarily based on Wink and Sauer-Gürth (2004).
-The major clades are clear enough, but further work is needed to clarify some of the details.
+This remains true even after Fuchs et al.'s (2015) analysis.
+The order of Falco itself is now based on Fuchs et al. (2015) rather than Wink and Sauer-Gürth (2004).

 Herpetotherinae: Forest-Falcons Lesson, 1843